groupdocs-viewer/GroupDocs.Viewer-Docs/net/getting-started/viewer-use-cases/how-to-view-excel-spreadsheets-using-csharp.md

 To render Excel to JPG file do the following steps:

-* With Viewer class load your document.
+* With `Viewer` class load your document.
-* Сreate the JpegViewOptions instance and type the output file name.
+* Сreate the `pegViewOptions` instance and type the output file name.
-* Call View method to render your document to JPEG.
+* Call `View` method to render your document to JPEG.

 ```cs
 using (Viewer viewer = new Viewer("sample.xls"))